AdamTakvam/DrBash/README.md

 # Dr. Bash
+A platform for builkding professional-grade Bash scripts.
+We make Bash beautiful in spite of itself!
-A collection of bash scripts for basic (and not-so-basic) system administration.
+Includes a collection of scripts for basic (and not-so-basic) system administration and a whole "thing" for managing large media file repositories.
 See the Philosophy section below for more details on what makes this repo special.

 ## ASSumptions
-These scripts are only intended to work correctly on Debian 12 with Bash 5.
+These scripts are only intended to work correctly on Debian 12 (and derivitives thereof) with Bash 5.x.
+I'm not aware of any incompatibilities with Bash 4.x, but I'm not actively validating the scripts on that version, so you might run into issues.
+Bash 3.x is definitely not compatible.

 So, if you find a bug and you're running something else, you must verify it on this setup before logging it.
-Otherwise, it will fall under "ports" which is experimental at this time.
+Otherwise, it will fall under "ports" which is not really a thing unless you want to make it a thing.

-Basically, I'm just one guy and I'm not assuming that anyone will fall in love with a collection of shell scripts to the point that they're motivated to make a big deal out of it by supporting everything under the sun.
+Basically, I'm just one guy and I'm not assuming that anyone will fall in love with this platform or motley collection of shell scripts to the point that they're motivated to make a big deal out of it by supporting everything under the sun.
 So it is what it is.
+If I'm wrong, hey, that would be cool too!

 ## Installation

 ### For users of this project:
 * Download one of the two release types:
   * Full = Everything
-  * Lite = Everything minus media.shd/
+  * Lite = Everything minus `media.shd/`
 * Unzip the downloaded file
-* Run ./install
+* Run `./install`
 * Follow any additional instructions that the installer may provide

 ### For contributors to this project:
 * Clone this repo then run the ./mkbinlink script to create symlinks in `~/bin` to the executable scripts in this repo.
-* Ensure that '~/bin/' is in your path and Bob's your uncle.
+* Ensure that `~/bin/` is in your path and Bob's your uncle.
 (I'm not really that old; I just think it's funny)
 * Refer to the Scripts section below for a summaery of what the most significant scripts do.
 * Check for README.md files in the subdirectories for a technical description of every single script
   * If no README files exist in the subdirectoruies, that's because the planned tool to generate them has not been built yet